Residential Community Conservation

 Every year FoHVOS organizes a Native Plant Sale in the spring and fall for members to purchase native flowers, shrubs, trees, grasses and more in bulk at wholesale prices.

-The Spring Native Plant Sale has ended.
+The Fall Native Plant Sale is CLOSED!

 Plant Sale pick-up instructions